 The USDA Forest Service (FS) has launched an Agency-wide effort to improve processes related to Environmental Analysis and Decision Making (EADM).
 The goal of the effort is to increase the health, diversity, resilience, and productivity of National Forests and Grasslands by getting more work done on-the-ground through increases in efficiency and reductions in the cost of EADM processes.

 The FS has explored opportunities to improve EADM for over thirty years.
 Why is this a priority now?
-Here a few of the compelling reasons:
+Here are a few of the compelling reasons:

 - An estimated 6,000-plus special use permits await completion nation-wide, a backlog that impacts more than 7,000 businesses and 120,000 jobs.